Where Can I Study?

 Do I need to be in San Francisco to Study at the Institute?

-This means that we are able to provide a solid Orthodox education to students, near or far -- whether living in families, struggling for God in monasteries, or engaging in other educational activities.
+This means that we are able to provide a solid Orthodox education to students, near or far — whether living in families, struggling for God in monasteries with the blessing of the superior for further study, or even while engaging in other educational activities.

 Developing Regional Centers

-All our programs at the Institute - including our Certificate in Orthodox Studies, Diploma in Orthodox Studies, Diaconal Formation Programs, etc. - are being designed with an eye toward the development of Regional Centers throughout the United States.
-These centers will allow our materials to be delivered in various cities across the country, all organized, certified and operated by the Institute while bringing national and local teaching expertise to each location.
-You will receive the same education, on the same carefully-developed syllabus and curriculum, delivered through study days and seminars in your area.
+All our programs at the Institute, including our Certificate in Orthodox Studies, are designed with an eye toward the development not only of Distance Learning based options, but also of Regional Centers throughout the United States.
+These centers will allow our materials to include 'local elements' delivered in various cities across the country, all organized, certified and operated by the Institute.
+At present, our Distance Learning-based tools are already making study from any location a real, dyanmic and deeply inter-personal reality; but we have our eye on this additional realm of development for the future.

 Can Our Local Center Become a Part of the Institute?